meteor-toolkit/matheo/docs/content/user_guide.rst

 For this function, instead of providing the spectral response functions as numpy arrays, it is possible to just provide the centres, widths and shapes of the response functions, where:

-* :math:`x_pixel` - centre of band response per pixel
+* `x_pixel` - centre of band response per pixel
-* :math:`width_pixel` - width of band response per pixel
+* `width_pixel` - width of band response per pixel
-* :math:`band_shape` - functional shape of response band - must be either a defined name, one of 'triangle', 'tophat', or 'gaussian', or a python function with the interface `f(x, centre, width)`, where `x` is a numpy array of the x coordinates to define the function along, `centre` is the response band centre, and `width` is the response band width.
+* `band_shape` - functional shape of response band - must be either a defined name, one of 'triangle', 'tophat', or 'gaussian', or a python function with the interface `f(x, centre, width)`, where `x` is a numpy array of the x coordinates to define the function along, `centre` is the response band centre, and `width` is the response band width.
 The default is `triangle`.

 For example::